 - Certain pupil and school records must be on file.

-- Health Department forms must be on file
+- Certain Health Department forms must be on file.

 There is technically no more or no less legal protection or covering in our current Education Codes [E.C. §§33190 & 48222] for either options (1) or (2) above.
 Based upon past experience, every homeschooling family would be very wise to join and secure the protection of the Home School Legal Defense Association (HSLDA).
 For both options (1) and (2), parents should properly state that their children are enrolled in a private school when communicating with school and other officials.